Impact

 Risk and Exploitability

-The CVE is rated High by Chromium security, but no EPSS score is available and it is not listed in the CISA KEV catalog.
+The CVE is rated High by Chromium security, with an EPSS score of < 1% and it is not listed in the CISA KEV catalog.
 Exploitation requires the attacker already to have compromised the renderer process, implying a more involved attack chain.
-While the risk is not zero, the lack of a public exploit and the need for a pre‑existing compromise reduce the likelihood, yet patching remains the safest defence.
+While the risk is not zero, the low EPSS score and the need for a pre‑existing compromise reduce the likelihood, yet patching remains the safest defence.

 OpenCVE Enrichment